 It’s Always A Process

 Shark Tank’s ideas become more intriguing when you spend a little time with its two-season companion series, Beyond The Tank.
 That series follows past winners and losers and often finds that just because you have a good idea, expert guidance, and the funds you need, it doesn’t mean that you’re going to be a success.
-Some companies expand too quickly and need to reign it in, others need to make changes that leave their investors unhappy, and others struggle to fill key roles consistently.
+Some companies expand too quickly and need to rein it in, others need to make changes that leave their investors unhappy, and still others struggle to fill key roles consistently.

 Beyond The Tank is a superb illustration that innovation is always going to be a process, even after the product is shipped or the service is launched, right down to the details, like packaging.
 Once that step’s complete, you need to take stock, iterate, pick a new goal, and start it all over again.